 Cliffs has a strong, knowledgeable Board of Directors and an active group of independent directors who interact frequently with the management team.
 There is a constructive working relationship between the Board of Directors and management, and the Board of Directors provides valuable advice and counsel to management.
 The directors have the skills, competencies and experience that allow the Board to oversee and monitor critical activities and results of Cliffs.

 Ethical conduct is an integral part of the governance philosophy at Cliffs.
-The Company's core values and business ethics policy provide guidance to Cliffs' directors and employees.
+The Company's core values and Code of Conduct and Business Ethics provide guidance to Cliffs' directors and employees.

 Download PDF 8.9 KB